 - 6. Pitting or loss of granules in your roofing shingles.

 - 7. Pooling of water on the roof, especially in flat roofs.

 - 8. Edges of roofing material seen pulling away from the walls.

 - 9. Paint appearing blistered or flaking off near the attic or siding.

 - 10. Dark, dirty-looking patches suggest fungus growth in the ceiling or vegetation establishing itself on your roof.

 - 11. Grossly visible depressions and dips in your roof, indicating a weak supporting structure underneath.

 Not all these signs will be seen all the time.
 And any one or more of them are cause for concern, and may warrant further exploration.So, if you’re fortunate to notice them, your roof may need attention.
 But should you think about repairing it – or simply replacing your roof?
 We’ll discuss this later.
 Before that, let’s take a look at the common causes of roof damage.

 There are many different reasons for roof damage.
 They depend upon the kind of roof your building has, how old it is, and what material it was constructed from.
 The common causes of roof damage are:

-- 1. Inadequate Maintenance – Many property owners barely glance at their roof No matter the roof type if ignored for too long, even small cracks, leaks and or out of roofing surface can lead to deep rooted damage that can become dangerous.
+- 1. Inadequate Maintenance – Many property owners barely glance at their roof No matter the roof type if ignored for too long, even small cracks, leaks and or out of roofing surface can lead to deep-rooted damage that can become dangerous.
 Even a metal roof needs regular maintenance.
-Almost any Houston metal roof contractor will gladly inpect your roof at no charge and furnish a detailed report of the condition.
+Almost any Houston metal roof contractor will gladly inspect your roof at no charge and furnish a detailed report of the condition.

 - 3. Weather Damage – Extreme weather conditions of all kinds can harm roofs.
 Hailstorms, heavy snowfall, pooling of water from monsoons and pollutants in air can all wreak havoc on the roofing material creating leaks and tears.